A tool for a quick newsroom convergence check-up and benchmarking

 Finally, it’s great to benchmark the organisation with others to learn from them.
 This has already taken place for 59 newspapers in Germany in 2010.
 The benchmarking network was of course anonymous, but the data can be used to see where other publishers, which are for example of a similar size, are on the “road to integration.”

-If you want to get your newsroom convergence check-up, please contact me in email@example.com.
-Newsplex offers this service to its members.
+If you want to get your newsroom convergence check-up, please contact me on firstname.lastname@example.org.